 SSL Converter

 An SSL Converter tool is a handy online utility designed to convert SSL certificates and their corresponding keys to various formats used by different servers or systems.
-SSL (Secure Socket Layer) certificates establish secure connections between web servers and browsers.
+SSL (Secure Socket Layer) certificates establish secretions between web servers and browsers.
 However, depending on the server or the software, the format required for these certificates and keys can differ.
-The SSL Converter tool helps convert the certificates into the necessary ones in this scenario.
+In this scenario, the converter tool helps convert the certificates into the necessary ones for an SSL converter.

 To use an SSL converter, choose the certificate file and its type (the type is automatically chosen based on the file extension).
 Then, you will have to pick the type of certificate for conversion.
 To do this, click on the button "Convert."